이 내용은 고객님의 설정 언어로 확인할 수 없습니다

 If an instrument driver doesn’t exist for your instrument and there aren’t any similar drivers, you can create an instrument driver from the Instrument Driver Project Wizard.

-NI-VISA is the National Instruments standard I/O API for instrumentation programming.
+NI-VISA is the NI standard I/O API for instrumentation programming.
 NI-VISA can control GPIB, serial, USB, Ethernet, PXI, or VXI instruments, making the appropriate driver calls based on the instrument type so you do not have to learn instrument-specific communication protocol.

 Use NI-4882 to develop and debug an application program for GPIB instruments.
 The NI-488.2 driver has high-level commands that automatically handle all bus management.
 Low-level commands are also available.

-For NI modular instruments, use the device drivers provided by National Instruments found in NI Driver Downloads.
+For NI modular instruments, use the device drivers provided by NI found in NI Driver Downloads.

 If the Instrument Driver Network does not have the driver you need, you can submit an instrument driver request.
-These requests are monitored by the National Instruments Instrument Driver group and are developed based on popular demand.
+These requests are monitored by the NI Instrument Driver group and are developed based on popular demand.

 Collaborate with other users in our discussion forums